General conditions of sale

 a) the Goods not being used, stored or maintained in accordance with the procedures set out in the User Manual, pre-installation document and other documentation supplied by the Supplier or

-b) the Goods being repaired or modified by someone other than the Supplier’s own service personnel or authorised agents or
+b) the Goods being repaired or modified by someone other than the Supplier’s own service personnel or authorized agents or

 c) wilful or negligent damage by an employee or agent of the Buyer, or other third party or